For the past 6 years or so, my money strategy has been pretty simple.

 Because we really enjoy our dinner dates, this taps into a sense of freedom for us.
 Freedom to transfer an ordinary meal into a memorable experience together.

-Obviously, you’ve got to be careful with this, as even the nicest restaurants too frequently can have you adapting to a new normal, and before you know it those special dinners will lose their appeal.
+Obviously, you’ve got to be careful with this.
+Even the nicest restaurants too frequently can have you adapting to a new normal, and before you know it those special dinners will lose their appeal.
 But once or month or so, and I think we’re still on the right track.

-Entertainment: Increasing the budget $170 a month here, and to be honest, I’m not even sure what I might spend that on.
+Entertainment: Increasing the budget $170 a month here.
+To be honest, I’m not even sure what I might spend that on.
 But this one’s about creating experiences, although considering all the awesome things in this world for cheap or free, I wouldn’t be surprised if I come in noticeably under budget here.

 Vehicle Expenses: I don’t anticipate any major maintenance on the Mazda 3 (knock on wood).
-So as long as I don’t lose another $300 set of keys this year, $100/month should be plenty for insurance and oil changes.
+As long as I don’t lose another $300 set of keys this year, $100/month should be plenty for insurance and oil changes.

 House Expenses: I’ve gotten some flak for my cleaning service before, so… time to up the frequency!
 A younger version of myself would laugh at my current self for this one, but this is definitely a service that straight up removes a chore and buys time.

-If I was using the freed up time to binge Netflix that might be one thing, but most often, I use it to crank out a post and grow this blog.
+If I was using the free time to binge Netflix that might be one thing, but most often, I use it to crank out a post and grow this blog.
 Money well spent, IMO.

 I dipped my toes into this when I hired a running coach to help me learn proper form and avoid injury.